judering/judering.github.io/index.md

 ## OCTOBER 2017:
 Release of my EP "The Ring Lieder - on poems by Roderick Ford".
 This will be available for purchase on my purchase page and through cdbaby, bandcamp etc...

+Concorde will perform Swelt Belly at Dawn as part of their Hugh Lane Museum concert at noon on the 8th Oct alongside pieces by Linda Buckley and others.

 [Clang Sayne](http://www.clangsayne.com) continue our tour of Ireland at the following dates and locations:
 05.10 Black Box, Belfast
 06.10 Happy Pear, Wicklow